gabrielmicillo/solvd-part2/README.txt

 PHONE NUMBERS
 this table specifies the phone number of the laboratory and takes the laboratory id as foreign key

-COSTS
+CLIENTS
-this table specifies the cost per hour of the experiment depending on the type of it
+this table specifies the name of the lab's clients

 ORDERS
 this table specifies the amount of hours required for the experiment and takes the cost of it as foreign key